Kavanaugh accuser is a ‘criminal’ and should ‘go to prison,’ NC GOP leader says

 Ramirez has accused Kavanaugh of sexual misconduct when they were students at Yale University together.

-The FBI has reopened Kavanaugh’s background investigation to look into the claims.
+The FBI has reopened Kavanaugh’s background investigation to look into some of the claims.

-In the statement, Swetnick said “she had been sexually assaulted at a party attended by members of Kavanaugh’s social circle, but did not accuse him of assaulting her,” the Associated Press reported.
-Swetnick has said she would be willing to be interviewed by the FBI.

 Woodhouse on Sunday followed up his original tweet with a second one, saying Kavanaugh should take legal action against Swetnick and Avenatti over the accusation.